ToriK17/edr-activity-generator/README.md

 ## Why Go?

-Although I’m more experienced in Ruby, I chose to build this tool in Go because it aligns with Red Canary’s internal stack and offers robust cross-platform support with strong system-level access.
-This project has been a great opportunity to sharpen my Go skills and demonstrate my ability to learn and adapt quickly in service of a real-world use case.
+Although I’m more experienced in Ruby, I chose to build this tool in Go due to its excellent cross-platform support and strong capabilities for system-level programming, which are crucial for this kind of project.
+This endeavor has been a great opportunity to sharpen my Go skills and demonstrate my ability to learn and adapt quickly in service of a real-world use case.

 ## Key Features